Roland GC-10 with Factory Internal Roland GK-2A

 Video demo of the rare Roland GC-10 13-pin guitar synthesizer controller.
 These controllers were primarily sold in Japan, often with the Roland GI-10, guitar to MIDI interface.

-The GC-10 was never sold in the United States, and I cannot find any reference to the GC-10 in any English language Roland product brochures.
+As far as I have been able to dtermine, the GC-10 was never sold in the United States, and I cannot find any reference to the GC-10 in any English language Roland product brochures.
 This video shows the GC-10 with the Roland VG-99.

 02 -Roland GC-10 Guitar Controller and VG-88 Synthesizer